 The SF writer sees not just possibilities but wild possibilities.
 It’s not just ‘What if’ – it’s ‘My God; what if’ – in frenzy and hysteria.
 The Martians are always coming. – Phillip K. Dick

 Martian Time Slip is full of uncomfortable language and attitudes, inconsistencies, and lacks the story logic that readers often demand today.
 Does this mean I would not recommend this book?
 Not at all.
 As an exploration of tricks of the mind (delusions, hallucinations, and reality) it creates powerful emotions.
 Was it PKD’s intention to make the reader think deeply about race, gender, and ethnic issues?
 Possibly.
-I do believe he intended stir deep thoughts about reality and mental illness.
+I do believe he intended to stir deep thoughts about reality and mental illness.

 It’s not an easy book to read because of the subjects and its flaws, but it will make you think.
 That’s part of the reason I read science fiction.
 Isn’t that part of the reason you read science fiction?